-In UOB’s case, “entertainment” encompasses bars and clubs, cinemas, plus ticketing agents like Sistic.
-That’s great for those who like to attend concerts, plays and other events.
-I just wish the cap of $60 (regular) + $40 (promo) was higher.
+In UOB’s case, “entertainment” encompasses bars, clubs, and cinemas.
+That’s great for those who like to watch movies.
+I just wish the cap of $60 (regular) was higher.

 The benefits aren’t limited to cashback only.
-Cardholders get a handful of entertainment perks, like 4-for-3 movie tickets at GV and 1-for-1 drinks at The White Rabbit, making it probably the best all-round credit card for weekend entertainment.
+Cardholders get a handful of entertainment perks, like up to 10% rebate at Cathay Cineplexes and 1-for-1 Gin & Tonic at The White Rabbit, making it probably the best all-round credit card for weekend entertainment.

 OCBC FRANK Credit Card – 5% cashback on weekend entertainment